 The truth about snoring is that most cases are not harmful.
 Around 24% of the 90 million snorers in America are diagnosed with sleep apnea, leaving the majority in a no-risk category.
 In many instances, snoring is a result of faulty sleep habits or poor sleep hygiene.

-We’re detailing some of the most popular at-home remedies that may help turn down the volume in the bedroom and increase sleep quality for well-rested mornings.
+We’re detailing some of the most popular at-home remedies that may help turn down the volume in the bedroom, reduce snoring, and increase sleep quality for well-rested mornings.

 Maintaining a side sleeping position is easier when you sleep on a contouring base such as a memory foam mattress.
 A gentle contour will hold your sleeping position in place and guide the body to the right position without putting extra strain on the spine.

 Weight loss reduces the fatty tissues that vibrate and create noise while you sleep.
-Even a small amount of weight loss can make a big difference when you want to stop snoring.
-Try eating a low calorie dinner for a week and see if it makes a difference.
+Trying to lose weight, even a small amount, can make a big difference when you want to stop snoring.
+Try eating a low-calorie dinner for a week and see if it makes a difference.

-Home remedies to stop snoring are used by many as an easy and effective way to get more restful slumber.
-If frequent snoring persists, it’s best to seek professional help so you can start getting a good night’s rest again.
+Home remedies to prevent snoring are used by many as an easy and effective way to get more restful slumber.
+If you’ve been trying to reduce snoring but can’t seem to find a solution that works for you, it’s best to seek professional help so you can start getting a good night’s rest again.